Hatem-Ashraf/Landing-Page/README.md

 * Setting a specific section to be as an active section
 * Building an anchor that acts as the Top button
 * Building the function that Scrolls to the location smoothly
-* Adding event listener to the Top button and each menu list item anchor
+* Adding event listener to the menu